Cooperative Relaying in Wireless Networks under Spatially and Temporally Correlated Interference: Single Transmission Attempt

-The influence of the positions of relays is further investigated in Fig.~\ref{fig:random_pos}, which shows the average $\Psucc$ obtained by averaging the packet delivery probability of $50$ random scenarios where relays are uniformly located in a square of edge $\edge$ centered in the middle point between $\source$ and $\destination$, assuming dependent interference and adopting MRC combining.
-One can observe that for good communication conditions, $\Psucc$ hardly changes when the edge is increased, i.e., moving from a scenario where relays are very close to the middle point between the source and the destination to a scenario where they are spread in a larger area.
-This is explained by noting that, when having multiple candidate relays, it is still likely that one is located in a beneficial position.
-Furthermore, since interference is dependent, the case where all relays are very close to the middle point between $\source$ and $\destination$ exhibits high spatial correlation properties, hence reducing the benefit of the smaller path loss.
-Conversely, when operating in bad communication conditions, increasing the edge yields a lower $\Psucc$, since it is more likely that the relays move away from the near-optimal middle point coordinate and hence suffer from the increased path loss, which is critical at such communication conditions.
+In Fig.~\ref{fig:random_pos} we investigate further the effects of relay placement, for the two scenarios of Fig.~\ref{fig:sel_vs_mrc} and MRC, but for a different relay placement scheme.
+In particular, $N$ relays, for $N \in \{1,2,3,4,5\}$, are uniformly and independently placed in a square of side length $\edge$ centered in the middle point between $\source$ and $\destination$.
+We plot the SP $\Psucc$, averaged over $200$ random relay placements, versus the side length $\edge$.

-Finally, Fig.~\ref{fig:throughput} shows a plot of the normalized system throughput, obtained by multiplying the probability $\txp$ that $\source$ transmits in a slot by the packet delivery probability $\Psucc$.
-One can see again that independent interference helps when multiple candidate relays are available, while it is detrimental for the considered channel condition when having few relays.
-Furthermore, the probabilities $\txp$ for which the throughput is maximized are different in the two cases of the interference model.
-This highlights the importance of using accurate interference models to determine and optimize the performance of cooperative systems.
+As shown in the figure, in the good scenario, $\Psucc$ hardly changes when the side length increases, i.e., moving from a situation where relays are very close to the middle point between the source and the destination to a situation where they are spread over a larger area.
+This is explained by noting that, when having multiple relays, it is still likely that one is located in a beneficial position, and this relay will be used irrespective of the locations of the rest.
+Furthermore, the case where all relays are very close to the middle point between $\source$ and $\destination$ exhibits high spatial correlation properties, hence reducing the benefit of the smaller path loss.
+On the other hand, when operating in bad communication conditions, increasing the side length yields a notably lower $\Psucc$, which means that, in this case, the benefits of having small path losses outweigh the benefits of having decorrelated interference at the relays.
+In both scenarios, however, it turns out that overall it is best for the relays to be placed in a way that the effects of path loss are minimized, even if this means that the interference powers experienced by the relays are correlated (due to the fact that relays are placed close to each other).